ballandt/avmath/docs/documentation.md

-The following passages document the functionality of  the avmath math module.
+The following passages document the functionality of  the avmath math module version __v3.1.0__.

-Functions and methods are given with
-Typehints to show the wanted input- and return values.
 Some features are followed by code examples.

 ---